 Benefits Of Working With A Listing Agent

 Many sellers incorrectly assume that all listing agents do is throw a for sale sign up on the lawn and hold open houses.
 However, there is a lot more involved in selling a home than most people realize, and sellers can gain a lot from working with an agent.
 Let’s take a look at some of the most significant benefits of working with a listing agent.

 If you want your home to sell quickly for the highest price possible, you must make sure it’s priced competitively.
 If your house is underpriced, it will limit your profits.
 If it’s overpriced, it will most likely linger on the market and make buyers dubious of its value.

-Agents are well-versed in the market and can use that knowledge to determine the fair market value of homes.
+Agents are well-versed in current market conditions and can use that knowledge to find comps and determine the fair market value of homes.
 By running a comparative market analysis, they can figure out how much your home is worth based on how much similar houses have recently sold for in your area.

 Listing Agents Have Access To The MLS